 Download Conference Presentation

-Webinar: Culture in the Community: Indicators of Arts, Culture and Heritage in Australia
+Webinar: Culture in the Community: Indicators of Arts, Culture and Heritage in Australia, 2014

-Wednesday 6 June, 1-3.30, capital cities all around Australia
+Webinar presented by the Australian Community Indicators Network, 6 June, capital cities all around Australia

 Culture in the Community flyer

-Approaches to Planning and Evaluation for Local Cultural Development
+Workshop: Approaches to Planning and Evaluation for Local Cultural Development, 2014

 One day workshop for local government and other cultural development professionals

-Presented by the Cultural Development Network in collaboration with Country Arts SA
+Presented by CDN in collaboration with Country Arts SA,

-This workshop has been specially designed for cultural development professionals to assist with effective planning and evaluation of their activities.
-Participants will be introduced to the concept of evidence-based approaches to planning, and frameworks that facilitate this, specifically program logic and theory of change.
-For more information download the flyer.
+This workshop was designed for cultural development professionals to assist with effective planning and evaluation of their activities.
+Participants were introduced to the concept of evidence-based approaches to planning, and frameworks that facilitate this, specifically program logic and theory of change.

 Conference Papers 2002 – 2004